harshitsinghai77/fictional-octo-funicular/posts/side-projects-2022.md

 <img src='https://iili.io/DdDiyg.png' />

-Boilerplate code to implemented long running task using Node.js+Bull, Python+Celery, and Golang.
+Boilerplate code to implemented long running task using Node.js+Bull, Python+Celery, and Go.

 Long-running tasks usually require time and resources on the servers.
 For instance, when user trigger off a long running task, there is no way to tap into it and pause/stop/terminate the task, upon realizing that an erroneous request went through from one of the clients (mostly web or pipeline).